calderast/Hex-maze/README.md

 ## Other info

 ### Hex maze functions
-`src/hexmaze` provides all of the functions for hex maze related tasks.
+`src/hexmaze` provides all of the functions for hex maze related tasks, organized into core (most analysis functions), barrier_shift (maze comparisons), utils (helpers for transforming maze representations), and plotting (all things plotting and hex centroids).

 If you'd like any extra functionality, let me know (or feel free to add it and submit a PR)!